 Four days later General Wavell was replaced in Command of the Middle East by General Sir Claude Auchinleck, " The Auk".

-In late September 1941 the Fourth was moved by lighter from Mersa Matruh into the Tobruk enclave and the Seventh were sent back to Egypt for refit.
+In late September 1941 the Fourth was moved by lighter from Mersa Matruh into the Tobruk enclave and the Seventh, with the exception of D Sqn, were sent back to the Delta for refit.

 Under the determined leadership of Maj Bach the German strong-point at Halfaya Pass held out long after the battle had passed them.
 They were literally starving when they finally surrendered seven months later in January 1942.